Being in debt isn’t fun, and you definitely shouldn’t be taking out personal loans for fun.

 How long does approval take for OCBC personal loans?

-In order to apply for an OCBC Cash-on-Instalment loan, you need to be an existing OCBC credit card or EasiCredit holder.
-Approval is instant and the money will be transferred to a bank account designated by you.
+In order to apply for an OCBC Cash-on-Instalment loan, you need to be an existing OCBC online banking account users.
+If you’re not, you will need to go through the entire process of setting up an OCBC internet banking account.
+Later, approval will be instant and the money will be transferred to a bank account chosen by you.

 A word of warning about personal loans